BuRhAn5352/BuRhAn5352/README.md

 ---

-## 🦇 The Origin Story

-Every Batman needs a cave.
-Mine has a laptop and way too many open tabs.
+## who i am

-I build AI/ML systems, ship LLM-powered products, and co-founded **Voyaige** — an AI agency where I own everything AI and backend.
-Alfred handles the gadgets.
-I handle the models.
+I build ML systems and LLM-powered products.
+I co-founded **Voyaige** — an AI agency where I own everything AI and backend.

-No cape.
-No car.
-But my FastAPI response times are pretty heroic.
+Not much else to say.
+The work speaks.

-Outside the cave — cricket, chess, writing poetry that hits harder than most loss functions I've optimised, and an unhealthy relationship with debugging at 2am.
+Outside of code — cricket, chess, and writing poetry that hits harder than most loss functions I've optimised.

 ```python
 burhan = {